Reusable Cotton Rounds: Your Way to Less Waste

 If you are familiar with how to use the traditional cotton rounds, then these are not much different.
 They can be used to apply face cream, lotion, and toner or even remove your makeup!

-One of the best products to use with these organic cotton rounds is this zero waste face oil.
+One of the best products to use with these organic cotton rounds is this zero waste face oil, vegan toner, or natural make up remover.

 1. Apply any of your favorite skincare products to reusable cotton round and gently massage onto the skin.